Attryy/Setting-up-your-Python-ML-system/README.md

 If you are unsatisfied with this virtual environment for some reason, you can simply delete the directory and no trace will remain.
 You could even delete the version of Python in the /opt directory.

-Section 1 below is for those with a GPU; skip if you don't have one in your system and complete steps 2 through 4.
-The remaining sections 5 through 12 are optional.
+Section 1 has what you will need to begin in machine learning.
+Part 1.A. is for those with a GPU; skip if you don't have one in your system.
+The remaining sections are optional in the beginning, but you will likely find yourself needing these tools at some point.
 The Conclusion is simply to remind you of the ways you can invoke your new virtual Python ML setup.

-## _Section 1_ - Installing CUDA & cuDNN for your GPU
+## _Section 1_ - Most of what you will need

+#### A. Installing CUDA & cuDNN for your GPU
 If you have an NVIDIA graphics card that can support CUDA 8, then you're all set.
 I recently bought a relatively inexpensive card, the GTX 1050 Ti.
 Training neural networks on this thing is considerably faster than on my CPU.
 When I think that for just a couple hundred $ more I could have gotten the GTX 1070....no, I will not think about that now.
 If you do not have a GPU in your system, then no problem, you can still do deep learning.
 It's true that the extremely long times required to train on some larger datasets without a GPU will limit what projects you are willing to undertake, but you will be able to learn to do deep learning nonetheless with smaller datasets.
 So, if you don't have a GPU, skip ahead to the next section, but if you do, then follow the instructions below:

 Download CUDA from: